This course is presented as

-Participants learn the purpose, benefits, concepts, and vocabulary of DevSecOps with a particular focus on how DevSecOps roles fit with a DevOps culture and organisation.
-At the end of this course, participants will understand using “security as code” with the intent of making security and compliance consumable as a service.
+This course explains the purpose, benefits, concepts, vocabulary and applications of DevSecOps.
+Most importantly, attendees learn how DevSecOps roles fit within a DevOps culture and organisation.
+By the end of the course participants will understand “security as code” to make security and compliance value consumable as a service.

-The objectives for DevSecOps include an understanding of:
+The learning objectives include a practical understanding of:

 - How DevOps security practices differ from other security approaches

 - Understanding and applying data and security sciences